cosc2336-ds-alg/assg01-solution/README.md

 all 4 of the previous functions, as well as the `cmath` `sqrt()` function, either directly or indirectly here.

-This function has the same signature as the `calculateMean()` function.
+This function has almost the same signature as the `calculateMean()` function.
 It takes an array of `double` values and its size as input parameters.
 And it returns a `double` result, which should be the final calculated standard deviation of the original array of values.

+**NOTE**: in theory the array of values should be `const` for this function since it doesn't make sense that calling this function to calculate the standard deviation would have as a side effect the property of altering the values.
+Why can't the parameter be a `const` like in `calculateMean()`?
+We will later discuss how to fix this little issue when we talk about dynamic memory management.

 If all of your previous functions are working, you can implement the calculation of the standard deviation in the following manner.